 What is Early College at FCC?

 Graduates of Early College at FCC will earn an associate degree and high school diploma simultaneously by attending FCC full-time during their junior and senior years.
 The program was created to increase participation and completion of students from populations historically underrepresented in higher education, and is open to all FCPS high school students.
+Home school and private school students interested in earning an Associate degree have that opportunity through our Open Campus program.
+Please visit the Open Campus* section for more information.

 Why should I sign up for Early College?
 What are the benefits?